 Filtering may seem like a daunting task at first but this is really one of the simplest things parents can do to minimize accidental exposure to pornography.
 There are several filtering software programs and apps that are not only affordable and user friendly but very effective too.
 Parents, we have no more excuses for failing to filter!

 As important as filtering software is Gallacher warns that filtering without facts could be setting children up for greater trouble down the line.
 Today, most children are exposed to pornography by the time they reach puberty.
 The porn industry is aggressive and predatory.
-It actively seeks ways to target children and teens through social media apps, provocative emails, embedded links in gaming, and advertising in general.
+It actively seeks ways to target children and teens through:

 As children mature they will not only want but need to have more autonomy online.
 We should be preparing our kids to thrive in all online experiences.
 She suggests that as kids move through middle and high school, parents should emphasize accountability and transparency over heavy filtering.